j3k0/cordova-plugin-purchase/README.md

 All platforms share the same concepts, so they are a good reads in all cases.

-To ease the beginning of your journey into the intimidating world of In-App Purchase with Cordova, we wrote a guide which hopefully will help you get things done: https://purchase.cordova.fovea.cc/
+To ease the beginning of your journey into the intimidating world of In-App Purchase with Cordova, we wrote a guide which hopefully will help you get things done: [Guide: Cordova In-App Purchase Plugin - v13.0](https://purchase.cordova.fovea.cc/v/v13.0/)

 In short, you'll have two main tasks to accomplish: